twaddington/django-olcc/README.md

 ## Potential Features

 - Price calculator: Per shot, oz, ml, 2oz bar pour.
 - Collapse product sizes onto a single detail page.
+This could potentially be done using the product code, which seem to have a common prefix for product type.
 - Find stores by proximity to the visitor's current location.
 - Parse the store hours into a machine readable format.
 Display stores as currently open/closed.